focusedaf/Lolify/README.md

 Feel free to fork this project and submit pull requests!
 Contributions are welcome, especially if you have ideas to improve meme recommendations or the overall user experience.

 ## Acknowledgements
-- Thanks to the creators of the meme APIs (or sources) used in this extension.
+- Thanks to the creators of the meme APIs (https://meme-api.com/gimme) used in this extension.